ppalucki/owca/docs/extending.rst

     runner: !HelloWorldRunner

-and then with WCA started like this:
+and then with WCA started like this (**tip** you can just copy-paste this command, all required example files are all in project)

 .. code-block:: shell